Do you have a question? You’ll no doubt find the answer to it below. If not, please contact us - our agents will be happy to help.

 I know that my air travel has an impact on the environment.
 What can I - and Air Canada - do about it?

 Greenhouse gas (GHG) emissions have an impact on climate change.
-You can make a difference by offsetting the GHG emissions generated through your flight.
-We have partnered with CHOOOSE to provide the highest quality carbon offsets to reduce the environmental impact of your flights.
-You can choose to purchase offsets to mitigate the GHG emissions associated with your travel while supporting carbon reduction programs in developing countries and here in Canada.
+You can make a difference by offsetting the estimated GHG emissions generated through your flight.
+We have partnered with CHOOOSE to provide verified carbon offsets to reduce the environmental impact of your flights.
+Through this program, you can help fund certified environmental projects which have a measurable impact both in Canada and around the world.
 Learn more*

 * By clicking this link, you will enter CHOOOSE’s website.
 CHOOOSE’s terms and policies, including privacy and data gathering practices, will apply.